simpsonlab/simpsonlab.github.io/_posts/2017-02-27-packing_fast5.md

   - `start` is encoded as `skip`, a difference from previous event end. `skip` is usually 0, but not always, with non-0 values corresponding to instances where the event detection process decided to skip 1 or more raw samples for various reasons (e.g., perhaps they were too error-prone to decode).
 On this dataset we achieve 1.00 bits per event (see `ed_skip_bits` above).
   - `length` is encoded using a Huffman code based on a predetermined distribution of values, computed from several training files.
 On this dataset we achieve 7.18 bits per event (see `ed_len_bits` above).
   - `mean` and `stdv` are not encoded at all.
 Instead, `f5pack` requires the existence of raw samples (packed or not) to pack event-level data, and it recomputes `mean` and `stdv` as part of the unpacking process.
-  - When both pre- and post-basecall events are present, for each post-basecall event we also encode `rel_skip`, the relative skip in post-basecall events with respect to the pre-basecall event indices.
+  - When both pre- and post-basecall events are present, for each post-basecall event we also encode `rel_skip`, the relative skip in post-basecall events with respect to the pre-basecall event indexes.
 This value is 0 if no pre-basecall events are skipped, but it can be non-0 as well.
 On this dataset we achieve 5.72 bits per event (see `ev_rel_skip_bits` above).
   - `move` is encoded using a Huffman code based on a predetermined distribution of values, computed from several training files.
 On this dataset we achieve 1.26 bits per event (see `ev_move_bits` above).
   - `state` is not encoded at all.
 Instead, `f5pack` requires the existence of base-level data (packed or not) to pack event-level data, and it recomputes `state` using `move` as part of the unpacking process.
   - `p_model_state` is a probability, and `f5pack` exposes an option as to how many bits of precision to encode from it, defaulting to 2 bits (see `ev_p_model_state_bits` above).